albbus-stack/t5.rs/README.md

 linker = "/<absolute-path-to-home>/<path-to-sdk>/ndk/<ndk-version>/toolchains/llvm/prebuilt/linux-x86_64/bin/x86_64-linux-android<api-version>-clang"
 ```

-Also you should setup all these environment variables in your terminal or in your `.bashrc` or `.zshrc` file:
+You should also setup all the below environment variables in your terminal or in your `.bashrc`/`.zshrc` file:

 ```sh
 # These two variables depend on the architecture of the device